 Chatbots Perfecting Natural Language

-Currently, natural language processing is what tells a chatbot that “Hello” is a standard greeting, and respond appropriately.
+Currently, natural language processing is what tells a chatbot that “Hello” is a standard greeting, and to respond appropriately.
 It can also interpret your messages and understand the intent of your messages.
-For example, it can differentiate the difference between a question or a statement.
+For example, it can differentiate between a question or a statement.
 These seemingly trivial details have a profound impact on the chatbot’s ability to successfully converse with a user.

-However, at this stage of the game in chatbots can still misunderstand the nuances of human communication.
+However, at this stage of the game chatbots can still misunderstand the nuances of human communication.
 Small differences in speech patterns, utilizing slang, accents, and more can make programming Natural language processing chatbots very difficult.
-Combine that with the fact that many words have different meanings and it can be difficult for a chatbot to decipher the correct meaning of a user interaction.
+Combine that with the fact that many words have different meanings and it can be difficult for a chatbot to decipher the correct meaning of user interaction.